jpreese/CSharpUnitTestingBestPractices/README.md

 *Note: A common exception to this best practice is when you are validating the state of an object.*

 ### Write Minimally Passing Tests
-The input to be used in a unit test should be the simplest possible in order to pass the test.
+The input to be used in a unit test should be the simplest possible in order to pass the behavior that you are currently testing.

 #### Why?
 - Tests become more resilient to future changes in the codebase.